Keratoconus Treatment in Long Island

 The cornea is the first layer of protection for your eye, helping to block dirt and dust particles, and germs from harming the eye.
 The curvature of the cornea plays an essential role in focal vision.
 Diseases affecting corneal shape can have a significant impact on the quality of your vision.
 Keratoconus is one such disease; it is characterized by a bulging, conical cornea.

 The National Keratoconus Foundation estimates that approximately one in 2,000 people suffers from keratoconus.
 Most people with the condition are in their teens or early 20s, but it is not uncommon for older people to develop the condition.
-At TOC Eye®, we have an amazing team of eye doctors experienced in diagnosing and treating keratoconus.
+At TOC Eye®, we have an amazing team of board certified ophthalmologists who are experienced in diagnosing and treating keratoconus.
 Call us today at 631-751-2020 or contact us via our web form to schedule a keratoconus consultation, or continue reading below for additional keratoconus information.

 What Causes Keratoconus?